 Liguria, in North-Western Italy, is a huge rocky arch that stretches from Tuscany to the border with France.

-The tiny harbour was once – around the end of the Middle Age – one of the most trafficked in Europe.
+Camogli, with its tiny harbour was once – around the end of the Middle Ages – one of the most trafficked in Europe.
 Camogli was called the “city of a thousand white sails” because of the many ships that were always cruising through its port.

 Today there aren’t many sails anymore.
 But still, the view from the seaside is amazing, especially at sunset: a row of high yellow buildings ornate with Baroque façades.
 But when you pay a bit more attention, you realize it’s just a trompe l’ oeil.
 Everything (even some of the windows) is painted over the masonry.